about the procedure

-The major landmark on the male chest in the pectoral bulk and the lower shadow this muscle produces- the subpectoral line.
-This is more obvious with increased size of the pectoral muscles.
-In the female chest, this muscle is still present, but of significantly lower bulk.
-Further it is obscured by the overlying breast, instead we more readily notice the infra-mammary fold, the crease between the breast and the chest wall.
-This is generally set lower on the chest wall than the lower border of the pectoral muscle
+The major landmark on the male chest is the pectoral bulk and the lower edge this muscle produces- the subpectoral line.
+In the female chest, this muscle is still present, but less bulky and is obscured by the overlying breast.
+The landmark we notice is the lower curve of the breast mound- the infra-mammary fold.

-Although a mastectomy is the base procedure, there are two main techniques to do this.
-The choice depends on the size of the breast and the need to excise the associated excess skin.
+Although a mastectomy is the base procedure, there are two main techniques used to achieve it.

-This incision within the areola, thus reducing its size, and a second concentric incision around this at a distance of not much more than 2cm.
+An incision is made within the areola to reduce its diameter and a second concentric incision is made around this at a distance of not much more than 2cm.
 The top layer of skin is removed from the tissue between these incisions.
 The superior half of the outer incision is made all the way through to the underlying breast tissue and is used to perform the mastectomy.
 After this is done, the outer incision is reduced with a purse string suture and sutured to the areola.

 This is used in patients with larger breasts, where excess skin needs to be removed.

-My preferred technique is to maintain a connection to the lower skin flap with a bridge of tissue.
-This is kept relatively thin, yet thick enough to maintain a blood supply to the nipple and remaining areola.
+In this a bridge of tissue connecting the areola to the lower skin flap is maintained.
+This is called the pedicle.
+It is kept thick enough to carry a blood supply to the nipple and areola.

-Lastly a long pedicle is at greater risk of twisting and obstructing blood flow to the nipple complex.
+– is at greater risk of twisting or folding on itself and obstructing blood flow to the nipple complex.

 I will generally try to maintain a pedicle and check the nipple complex viability and bulk before inset.
 If the blood supply appears inadequate, I will convert it to a graft.
 I do what I think will be safest.